 Unlike fallopian tube surgery, your doctor doesn't have to make any cuts in your body.
 You usually don't need to stay overnight in a hospital after the procedure.

-The doctor inserts a tube called a catheter that is guided over a wire.
-Ultrasound or real-time moving X-rays of the fallopian tubes may be used to guide your doctor to the correct area.
-The blocked area in the fallopian tube is opened up using a balloon on the catheter or with the wire.
+Your doctor inserts a tube through your vagina called a catheter, which is guided over a wire.
+Either ultrasound or real-time moving X-rays of the fallopian tubes may be used to help your doctor find the correct spot.
+They open up the blocked area using a balloon on the catheter or with the wire.

-Tubal cannulation may be done immediately after a procedure called hysterosalpingography or hysterosalpingogram.
-During this procedure, dye is first flushed through the catheter to identify and locate a fallopian tube blockage.
+Tubal cannulation may be done immediately after you have a procedure called hysterosalpingography In this, your doctor flushes dye through the catheter to identify and locate a fallopian tube blockage.

 Is Tubal Cannulation Right for Me?

-Tubal cannulation should only be done if an imaging test clearly shows a blockage in one or both fallopian tubes.
-The cannulation procedure is most successful when the blockage occurs in the part of the tube closest to the womb (uterus), called a proximal tubal obstruction.
-The procedure is recommended for this type of obstruction, but it also may be used for mid-tubal blockage.
+You should get it done only if an imaging test clearly shows a blockage in one or both of your fallopian tubes.
+The procedure is most successful when the blockage is in the part of the tube closest to your womb.
+You may hear your doctor call this a "proximal tubal obstruction."

 Who Should Not Have Tubal Cannulation?